saforem2/Megatron-DeepSpeed/ALCF/notes/universal_checkpoint_bug.md

 took: 0h:09m:00s
 ```

+fixed!

 ## 👻 Bug Doesn't Appear for Smaller Checkpoints

-As a sanity check, we can explicitly test:
+As a sanity check, we can explicitly test that everything works
+_as is_ when converting smaller checkpoints to universal format.

 1. Create checkpoint on 4 nodes of Aurora